 Ultrafine levels exceed limits of measuring equipment

-Green Transition Denmark measured ultrafine particle emissions from a modern certified wood stove (PDF) using dry wood arranged carefully to recommended specifications.
+Green Global Future measured ultrafine particle emissions from a modern certified wood stove (PDF) using dry wood arranged carefully to recommended specifications.

 They found that “even under optimal firing conditions in a good eco-labeled wood stove, [ultrafine] particle emissions increase instantaneously to the maximum limit of the measurement equipment of 666,000 particles per cm3 (corrected for removal of 25% in the probing tube).”